 Automation without limits can quickly spiral out of control.
 A denial of service attack could drain the company of resources.
-A potential breach is harder to track down which is why central logging, metrics collection and alerting is critical but this is a topic for another post.
+A potential breach is harder to track down which is why central logging, metrics collection and alerting are critical, but this is a topic for another post.
 Some things are just fragile, hard to debug and get worse over time.
 Regularly reprovisioning systems from scratch can alleviate some of these problems.

-This hardest challenge might be secret management.
+The hardest challenge might be secret management.
 Passwords, service accounts, key files, and other sensitive information have to be stored somewhere but where?
 Ansible’s answer to this question is Ansible Vault which makes use of standard symmetric encryption (AES-256) by committing encrypted files into the source code repository.
 Any file can be encrypted, even task and inventory files.
-But there are several drawbacks: Developers might accidentally commit sensitive information without encrypting it.
+But there are several drawbacks: developers might accidentally commit sensitive information without encrypting it.
 Using git hooks can prevent this from happening if we know what kind of files are likely to contain sensitive information.
 It is a good practice to always define sensitive variables in separate files, prefix their names with ‘vault_’ and include them in other variables.

-Ansible is an agentless configuration-management tool that uses standard SSH to communicate with the hosts which is one of the reasons we like it.
+Ansible is an agentless configuration-management tool that uses standard SSH to communicate with the hosts which is one of the reasons why we like it.
 This means it’s secure and reliable.It doesn’t require bootstrapping, there is no daemon to maintain on every host.
 The only requirement is Python 2 or 3 which is shipped in almost every distribution by default.
-However, it is harder to scale than a tool with an agent architecture but Ansible can also work in pull mode by automatically pulling a repository and running a playbook locally when there are new changes.
+However, it is harder to scale than a tool with an agent architecture yet Ansible can also work in pull mode by automatically pulling a repository and running a playbook locally when there are new changes.
 Tests and strict policies are especially important in this case.

-One last tip for this post: Ansible can handle multiple separate inventories which is a good way to logically isolate staging and production environments while keeping feature parity and having quality assurance.
+One last tip for this post: Ansible can handle multiple separate inventories, which is a good way to logically isolate staging and production environments while keeping feature parity and having quality assurance.
 Also, as with vault password files, inventory files can be scripts that can be used to dynamically generate an inventory based on resource labels in your cloud provider.

-Aspire to make everything reproducible!
-Keep your secrets secure and away from repositories!
-Check out some of our tutorials to get started!
+Aspire to make everything reproducible.
+Keep your secrets secure and away from repositories.
+Check out some of our tutorials to get started.

 Avatao is teaching software engineers not only to write secure code but also to create a more secure software development lifecycle.
 With more than 600 challenges available online covering various topics from DevSecOps including security on Git and Ansible, to web security and secure coding in Java or C/C++.
 Learn more!